C4813/EVE-Production-Calculator-WordPress-Shortcode/README.md

 **Stretch Goals (Not sure if I can manage this)**
 - [ ] Optimal Ores to Mine/Buy for reprocessing
     - [ ] ISK efficient (minimal amount of ISK invested after waste minerals are sold off)
-    - [ ] Mineral efficient (minimal amount of waste product
+    - [ ] Mineral efficient (minimal amount of waste minerals after the build)
     - [ ] Include/Exclude Abyssall/A0/High-Sec/Low-Sec/Null-Sec Ore